Necrolesian/morrowind-mod-list/list.md

 First, in the Meshes\i subdirectory, delete the files in_velothismall_fresco_01 and 02.
 In Meshes\m, do the same with all 43 of the meshes that start with "text".
 Finally, delete the Textures directory.

 With that done, go ahead and install the archive.
 Just install the "Main Files" sub-package (now that you've removed the offending book and fresco meshes from it).
 The "Optimized Melchior Dunmer Lanterns" sub-package is not needed; it's based on an earlier version of Melchior's mod, and we'll be installing the most recent version later.
 None of the other optional sub-packages is anything I'd recommend.

+In addition, go ahead and install the "fix" linked above, which fixes issues related to item locations.
+The link is to "Qwerty's Various Graphics," another small mod compilation.
+Later, we'll also need "Properly Smoothed Meshes - Flask Fix" and the blood replacer from this page, so you might want to go ahead and grab them now.

 ## [Glowing Flames](https://www.nexusmods.com/morrowind/mods/46124)